Each year, the City gets dozens of request for special curb markings. Curb Markings can quickly resolve parking management problems.

 - Driveway red tipping can be installed to eliminate non-standard parking spaces (less than 18 feet) between driveways – a condition that sometimes leads to one or both driveways being partially blocked by parked vehicles.

 A typical driveway red-tipping installation would include up to approximately five feet of red curbing on either side of the driveway.
 However, the length of red curb installed at each location could be adjusted on a case-by-case basis depending on other factors, such as minimizing the loss of adjacent on-street parking spaces and operations at adjacent driveways.

 Parking restrictions for driveway red tipping is enforceable just as any other no-parking red zone in the City.
 Any vehicle, including that of the property owner, can be cited for parking in a driveway red tipping zone.

 Report a Car Parked in a Red Zone

 Call the 24-hour Police Department Non-Emergency Line at (650) 522-7700.

 Yellow and White Zones

-A yellow curb means no stopping, standing, or parking at any time between 7am and 6 pm of any day except Sunday for any purpose other than the loading or unloading of commercially related passengers or materials.
-There is a 3 minute time limit on passenger loading and a 20 minute time limit for material loading and unloading.
+A yellow zone indicates an area that has been designated for freight and passenger loading activities.
+A yellow curb means no stopping, standing or parking at any time between 7:00 a.m. and 6:00 p.m. of any day except Sunday for any purpose other than the loading or unloading of passengers or materials.
+There is a 3-minute time limit for passenger loading/unloading and a 20-minute time limit for loading/unloading materials.

-White means no stopping, standing or parking for any purpose other than loading or unloading of passengers.
-There is a 3 minute time limit for passenger loading and unloading.
+White zones can be installed to permanently reserve curb-space for passenger loading only.
+A white curb means no stopping, standing or parking for any purpose other than loading or unloading of passengers.
+There is a 3-minute time limit for passenger loading and unloading.